Data-Driven Performance Guarantees for Parametric Optimization Problems: Data-driven convergence guarantees

 \subsection{Probabilistic convergence guarantees}

-In problem \eqref{n scenario}, each sample \( x_i \) imposes a scenario constraint of the form \( y \geq n(x_i) \).
-More formally, we can express these scenario constraints as \( y \in \mathcal{Y}_{x_i} \), where \( \mathcal{Y}_{x_i} \) encodes all feasible values of \( y \) for the constraint corresponding to the \( i \)-th scenario.
-To assess the robustness properties of \( n^*_N \) when it comes to a previously unseen parameter \(x\), we quantify the probability of constraint violation that plays the role of the \emph{risk} pertaining to the optimal solution. \begin{definition}[Risk] The risk of a solution \( y \) is the probability that it violates the scenario constraint induced by a new sample:
+In problem \eqref{n scenario}, each sample $x_i$ defines a constraint of the form $y \geq n(x_i)$, which can be written as $y \in \mathcal{Y}_{x_i}$, where $\mathcal{Y}_{x_i}$ denotes the set of all feasible values of $y$ for the $i$-th scenario.
+To evaluate how well the solution $n^*_N$ generalizes to new samples $x$, we quantify the \emph{risk} associated with $n^*_N$.

+\begin{definition}[Risk] The risk of a solution \( y \) is the probability that it violates the scenario constraint induced by a new sample: